bombchus/z64-music-wiki/docs/advanced/audiobanks/custom-audiobank.md

 placeholder

+!!! warning
+    Audiobanks as they are used in-game are slightly different than the structure of `soundfont.h` used by decomp.

 !!! alert ":material-code-braces: C Code Warning"
-    I am unsure if dots are needed before values, and if the envelope value needs to be different...
+    I am unsure if dots are needed before values, and if the envelope values need to be different...
     It might be easier just to build a bank using Sauraen's "AudiobankToC" instead of building it from scratch, assuming you're even working with `C` editing tools in the first place.

+## Audiobank Metadata

+=== ":material-code-braces: &nbsp;C"
+    ```c
+    AudiobankIndexEntry Metadata = {
+      addr = 0,         // not used for bank creation?
+      len = 0,          // not used for bank creation?
+      sampleMedium = 0, // not used for bank creation?
+      seqPlayer = 2,    // not used for bank creation?
+      tablenum = 0,     // not used for bank creation?
+      fontID = 255,     // not used for bank creation?
+      numInst = 0,      // not used for bank creation?
+      numDrum = 0,      // not used for bank creation?
+      numSfx = 0,       // not used for bank creation?
+    };
+    ```

 ## Audiobank Header